ldong87/ldong87.github.io/README.md

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`

+## Using GitHub Actions for Deployment

+This repository is set up to use GitHub Actions for building and deploying the Jekyll site to GitHub Pages.
+This approach allows you to use newer versions of Jekyll and plugins that are not supported by the default GitHub Pages build process.

+The workflow is defined in `.github/workflows/jekyll-build-deploy.yml` and does the following:

+1. Triggers on pushes to the `master` branch
+2. Sets up Ruby and installs dependencies
+3. Builds the Jekyll site
+4. Deploys the built site to the `gh-pages` branch

+To use this workflow:

+1. Make sure your repository has GitHub Pages enabled in the repository settings, with the source set to the `gh-pages` branch.
+2. Push changes to the `master` branch, and GitHub Actions will automatically build and deploy your site.
+3. You can monitor the build and deployment process in the "Actions" tab of your repository.

+This approach resolves dependency conflicts that can occur with the `github-pages` gem and gives you more flexibility in choosing Jekyll versions and plugins.

 ## Using Docker

 Working from a different OS, or just want to avoid installing dependencies?
 You can use the provided `Dockerfile` to build a container that will run the site for you if you have [Docker](https://www.docker.com/) installed.